daurnimator/lua-http/doc/modules/http.h1_connection.md

 ### `h1_connection:read_request_line(timeout)` <!-- --> {#http.h1_connection:read_request_line}

 Reads a request line from the socket.
-Returns the request method, requested path and HTTP version for an incoming request. `:read_request_line()` yields until a `"\r\n"` terminated chunk is received, or `timeout` is exceeded.
+Returns the request method, request target and HTTP version for an incoming request. `:read_request_line()` yields until a `"\r\n"` terminated chunk is received, or `timeout` is exceeded.
 If the incoming chunk is not a valid HTTP request line, `nil` is returned.
 On error, returns `nil`, an error message and an error number.

 ### `h1_connection:read_status_line(timeout)` <!-- --> {#http.h1_connection:read_status_line}